One Tree Island (Queensland): Current uses

 The island and reef are zoned for scientific research in a zoning plan under the Great Barrier Reef Marine Park Act 1975.

 One Tree Island Research Station

 The Australian Museum, led by Frank Talbot, began research at One Tree Island in 1965, and established One Tree Island Research Station.
 The University of Sydney took over management of the research facility in 1974, and continues to manage it as of November 2024.

 Researchers there focus on topics such as climate change and coral bleaching, eutrophication of reef ecosystems, carbonate chemistry, geology, sedimentation, birds, and ecological sustainability.
 Researchers from all over the world have spent time there, contributing to over 400 research publications.
 The station lies within a scientific research (orange) zone, with limited access to the public.
-However the station does offer its facilities to certain guests for educational purposes, including groups of up to 30 senior high school and university student students, to obtain experience in field techniques and data analysis.
+However the station does offer its facilities to certain guests for educational purposes, including groups of up to 30 senior high school and university students, to obtain experience in field techniques and data analysis.